crazy-joe-git/ASP.NET-POE-/README.md

 ---

 ## Summary & What's Ahead in Part 2
-Part 1 successfully completes the architectural blueprint for RaceDay, delivering a verified database schema, a complete API endpoint specification, and a repository ready for development.
+Part 1 successfully completes the architectural blueprint for Race_System, delivering a verified database schema, a complete API endpoint specification, and a repository ready for development.
 With a rock-solid data model and clear contract definitions established, the project is prepped for full backend implementation.

 In **Part 2**, we will transform these blueprints into a fully functional backend service built with ASP.NET Core and Entity Framework Core.
 Part 2 will feature:
 * Secure authentication and role-based access control.